 Such thinking certainly will not equip the reader to understand the book of Revelation.
 The rule is, ‘first the physical, then the spiritual’ (I Cor 15:46).
 Spiritual significance is not intended to nullify the physical, but to fulfil it.
 Mount Zion functions as an image for God’s spiritual dwelling-place in heaven, because it was also once a literal hill where God dwelt on earth; it still has a literal existence, and he will dwell there again.
 Where Revelation appears to describe physical events, that is what they are, notwithstanding their immensity and horror.
 ‘A third of the earth was burned up, and a third of its vegetation burned up.’
 An earthquake shakes the planet ‘such as has never been since man was on the earth’.
-The spiritual significance of such events is that they express God’s anger.
+The spiritual significance of such events is that they express God’s rage.
 The bowls that the angels pour over the Earth and the Sun may be figurative, but the havoc wreaked is not.
-As mentioned, most of the preliminary horrors have already occurred (Rev 6:1-8).
+As mentioned, the preliminary horrors have already occurred (Rev 6:1-8).